Our best advice is to plan, plan, plan!

 Yep, we can’t say it enough – make sure you include plenty of storage in your floor plans.
 There are lots of great ways to hide storage in your home – built in banquettes in kitchens, floor-to-ceiling cupboards in halls – get creative!
 Maximizing every inch of your home with storage can potentially add big dollars to your re-sale value.

 Every Centimeter Counts

 A few centimeters wasted in one area can make a significant difference elsewhere.
 If a wide hallway impacts a bedroom area, consider using the space more wisely.
 In any small-to-medium-sized layout you want to reduce your transitional spaces to a minimum, using that square meterage for amenity instead.

 At Hurst Homes we completely customize a house plan to suit you.
 You are never alone, our friendly team members are here to guide you every step of the way.
 We recommend creating a list of whats important to you in a home, and what you MUST have included.
-From there we get our architect to design a home specifically for you and your lifestyle!
+From there we get our draftsman to design a home specifically for you and your lifestyle!
 If you’re ready to get started building your dream home then contact us today on 6921 9988 or simply fill out an enquiry form on our website.